pulumi/docs/pulumi-hugo/themes/default/content/docs/tutorials/kubernetes/kubernetes-ts-guestbook.md

 ---
-title: "Kubernetes Guestbook (Two Ways)"
+title: "Simple and Component-based Kubernetes Guestbook Apps"
 no_edit_this_page: true
 ---